 I own over two-hundred cookbooks — and I love them all!
 I attended the International Association of Culinary Professionals Conference a few years ago where there was a workshop called, “How to Create a Cookbook Library.”
 There were people there who owned over six-thousand cookbooks, making my measly two-hundred sound like nothing.

 I started collecting after I married Ed.
 I love surprising him with unique recipes that will delight his senses!
-Sometimes, I give Ed a couple of cookbooks so that he can pick out recipes he wants me to make for him.
+Sometimes, I give Ed a couple of cookbooks so that he can pick out recipes he’d like for me to make.
 It’s so much fun that way!

-My library is filled with all types of cookbooks from various cuisines such as Italian, Persian, French, Moroccan, Arabic, Omani, Indian, Mexican, Spanish, Texas, and the Southwest…just to name a few!
-I also have many educational books on various cooking techniques: scientific approach, grilling, all-about vegetables, bread-making, modernist cuisine, pressure-cooking, sous-vide cooking, sauce-making, etc. And I adore the many restaurant chefs’ cookbooks that I have purchased after tasting one of their delicious creations.
+My library is filled with all types of cookbooks from various cuisines such as Italian, Persian, French, Moroccan, Arabic, Omani, Asian, Indian, Mexican, Spanish, Texas, and the Southwest…just to name a few!
+I also have many educational books on various cooking techniques: grilling, all-about vegetables, bread-making, modernist cuisine, pressure-cooking, sous-vide cooking, sauce-making, baking science, and more.
+And I adore the many restaurant chefs’ cookbooks that I purchased after tasting one of their delicious creations.
 You name it, I want it — as long as the cookbook is well thought-out, the recipes are tested, and I get inspiration and education from them.

-As you can imagine, I’ve made many mistakes when purchasing cookbooks, like buying a cake-making book called Confetti Cakes, by Elisa Strauss.
-She is amazing!
-I bought it because she makes a cake that looks like a wine bottle in a wooden box (all “EDible”) and I wanted to make this cake for Ed’s birthday.
+Sadly, I’ve made many mistakes when purchasing cookbooks, like buying a cake-making book called Confetti Cakes, by Elisa Strauss.
+Not that the cookbook wasn’t amazing, because it is!
+But, I found out after perusing the cookbook, that it truly takes a pastry chef to make her spectacular creations.
+I bought it to make a cake for Ed’s 50th birthday.
+This particular cake looked like a wine bottle in a wooden box (all “EDible”).
 Ed loves big California reds and I wanted to surprise him with this:

 As you can see, this cake is gorgeous.
 All of Elisa’s cakes are beautiful and truly inspiring.
-But I didn’t look at the recipes before buying it.
-It called for so much equipment that I didn’t own, as well as ingredients only cake-making stores supply.
-You have to be quite the architect/artist to make these creative and inventive cakes.
+I didn’t look at the recipes before buying it, which called for so much equipment that I didn’t own, as well as ingredients only cake-making stores supply.
 Needless to say, I had to hire a professional cake-maker to make this for me (ugh).
 I’m a savory cook, and sadly for Ed, not a pastry chef!

 So here are some suggestions on how to buy books you’ll love for a lifetime.